mtlynch/mtlynch-hugo/content/posts/how-to-hire-a-cartoonist/index.md

 ---
 title: How to Hire a Cartoonist to Make Your Blog Less Boring
-excerpt: With no idea what I was doing, I hired a cartoonist to illustrate my blog.
+description: With no idea what I was doing, I hired a cartoonist to illustrate my blog.
 The results were surprisingly positive.
 header:
   teaser: images/how-to-hire-a-cartoonist/mma-sketch.png
   og_image: images/how-to-hire-a-cartoonist/mma-sketch.png